LTL vs. FTL: What's the Difference?

 LTL vs. FTL shipping: You're covered either way

-Whether your freight shipment requires a full truckload or less-than-truckload service, Worldwide Express has the resources, carrier partnerships and expertise you need.
+Whether your freight shipment requires a full truckload or less-than-truckload service, Worldwide Express has the resources, shipping tools, carrier partnerships and expertise you need.
 We have a carefully curated stable of more than 75 LTL and 85,000 FTL carrier partners that offer every option your shipments could require.
 We also offer warehousing and fulfillment services to make sure your orders are all expertly stored and shipped.
 And if you need a little more help choosing between FTL and LTL shipping, our team of experts can help you there, too!

 Get started down the road of LTL and FTL freight with a complimentary custom shipping consultation from Worldwide Express today!